bgdawes/dotfiles/linux_documentation/linux_notes.md

 `# dd if=/home/bgdawes/storage2/video_games/trimui/trimui_os_files/knulli-a133-trimui-smart-pro-scarab-20260511.img of=/dev/sdx0 status=progress`

-This still didn't work, so I followed the steps below to completely re-format my microSD card, installed a FAT 32 file system, and then flashed the drive on my windows laptop using Rufus.
+This still didn't work, so I completely re-formated my microSD card, installed a FAT 32 file system, and then flashed the drive on my windows laptop using Rufus.
 That worked.

 TRIMUI_IP_ADDRESS: 192.168.86.25